pam-param-pam/I-Drive/README.md

 It's also used as a global memory for all python processes to manage discord's ratelimits.

 ### Celery
-Asynchronous task queue for delegating long tasks like file deletion outside of HTTP call lifecycle.
+Asynchronous task queue for delegating long tasks outside of HTTP call lifecycle like:
+1) File deletion
+2) Generating thumbnails out of Raw Images
+3) Periodically cleaning up the database
+4) Moving files between folders or to Trash

 ## Solving Discord's rate limit problems

-On average Discord allows a single bot to make 1 request a second, that's way to little!
+On average Discord allows a single bot to make 1 request a second, that's way too little!
 That's why, for **iDrive** to work, a single user needs at least few bots, this way backend can switch between tokens and bypass Discord's ratelimits.
 The same thing applies to Discord channels and webhooks.